-set_false_path -through [get_pins MUX0/I0] -through [get_pins MUX1/I1]
+set\false\path -through [get\pins MUX0/I0] -through [get\pins MUX1/I1]

 - Ignoring timing on an asynchronous CDC path. - Ignoring static paths in the design.
 Some registers take a value once during the initialization phase of the application and never toggle again.
-When they appear to be on the critical path of the design, they can be ignored for timing in order to relax the constraints on the implementation tools and help with timing closure.
+When they appear to be on the critical path of the design, they can be ignored for timing to relax the constraints on the implementation tools and help with timing closure.
 It is sufficient to define a false path constraint from the static register only, without explicitly specifying the paths endpoints.
-Example: the paths from a 32-bit configuration register configureg[31..0] to the rest of the design can be ignored by adding the following false path constraint:
+For example, the paths from a 32-bit configuration register config\reg[31..0] to the rest of the design can be ignored by adding the following false path constraint: